AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 Sometimes, you may want to handle multiple kinds of HTTP requests in the same endpoint function, e.g. with code that can accept both GETs and POSTs and decide what to do in each case.
-You can use the `@cask.route` annotation to do so
+You can use the `@gask.route` annotation to do so

 ## Receiving Form-encoded or JSON data

 $$$formJsonPost

-If you need to handle a JSON-encoded POST request, you can use the `@cask.postJson` decorator.
+If you need to handle a JSON-encoded POST request, you can use the `@gask.postJson` decorator.
 This assumes the posted request body is a JSON dict, and uses its keys to populate the endpoint's parameters, either as raw `ujson.Value`s or deserialized into `Seq[Int]`s or other things.
 Deserialization is handled using the